adopt-liveview/adopt-liveview/priv/pages/2024/04-08-route-params-en_US.md

 ## Router with parameters

 Let's build a simple blog.
-There we can access `/blog/anything` and read more about it.
+There we can access `/blog/anything` and read these blog posts.
 Create and run a file called `params.exs`:

 ```elixir
 Mix.install([